crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/monitoring-cloudwatch.md

  alarms that watch for certain thresholds, and send notifications or take actions when those thresholds are met.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ "https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/").

-Deadline Cloud has two kinds of logs â task logs and worker logs.
+Deadline Cloud has two kinds of logs – task logs and worker logs.
 A task log is when you run execution logs as a script or as DCC runs.
 A task log might show events such as assets loading, tiles rendering, or textures not being found.